alexwlchan/alexwlchan.net/src/_posts/2019/2019-08-19-finding-tint-colours-with-k-means.md

 ---
-layout: post
+category: Python
 date: 2019-08-19 09:40:52 +0000
-title: Getting a tint colour from an image with Python and <em>k</em>-means
-summary: I want to display text next to an image that looks visually similar to the image, so I need to extract a tint colour.
-category: Programming and code

 index:
   best_of: true
+layout: post
+summary: I want to display text next to an image that looks visually similar to the image, so I need to extract a tint colour.
 theme:
   card_type: summary_large_image
   image: /images/2019/twitter_cover_image.jpg
+title: Getting a tint colour from an image with Python and <em>k</em>-means
 ---

 As [part of my app][docstore] for storing my electronic documents, there's a grid view that displays big thumbnails of all my files.